JoanaBLate/safe-easy-c/README.md

 *Currently* SafeEasyC is for **LINUX ONLY!**

-SafeEasyC is still evolving, but you can already use it.
+SafeEasyC is still growing, but you can already use it.
 Check the [advent-of-code folder](advent-of-code).

 ### Hello World